Unveiling chiral states in the XXZ chain: Finite-size scaling probing symmetry-enriched $c=1$ conformal field theories: Introduction

+The phase shift is different at different sites, making the phase of the excitation a twisting pattern.
+The phase twist $p$ remains invariant under time reversal:

-The different behavior of low-energy excitations under $(\mathcal{PT}$ symmetry makes it impossible to smoothly connect these two, Heisenberg-like and chiral phases, giving rise to a quantum phase transition between them.
-This should be contrasted to the conventional criticality involving the transformation of a system from one phase to another, characterized by the interplay between symmetry-breaking and symmetry-preserving mechanisms.
+The different behavior of low-energy excitations under $\mathcal{PT}$ symmetry makes it impossible to smoothly connect these two Heisenberg-like and chiral phases, giving rise to a transition between them.
+This should be contrasted with the conventional criticality characterized by the interplay between symmetry-breaking and symmetry-preserving mechanisms.
+Introducing a simple solvable interacting model, which is experimentally relevant and encompasses transitions described by symmetry-enriched CFT, would significantly advance the translation of these theoretical concepts into practical, real-world applications.

 In this paper, we show that the transition between the two phases can be detected via the universal finite-size scaling behavior of the excitation gap, the ground state energy, and the entanglement entropy.
-The theoretical underpinnings and numerical studies of finite-size scaling in time-reversal symmetric CFTs are well-established\cite{affleck1986universal,gulden2016universal}.
+The theoretical underpinning of finite-size scaling in time-reversal symmetric CFTs, supported by numerical studies, is well-established\cite{affleck1986universal,gulden2016universal}.
 The universal finite size effects in time-reversal-symmetry broken CFTs have recently been derived for $c=1/2$ theories.
-In particular, it was shown that the terms in the excitation gap and the ground state energy inversely scaling with the system size appear universal and depend only on the central charge of the Virasoro algebra, $c$, and scale with the time-reversal symmetry-breaking term universally.
-For the ground state energy, $E$, of $N$ spins with open or periodic boundary conditions, one obtains\cite{wang2020universal}
+In particular, it was shown that the terms in the excitation gap and the ground state energy relations, inversely scaling with the system size, appear universal and depend only on the central charge of the Virasoro algebra, $c$, and scale with the time-reversal symmetry-breaking term universally.
+For the ground state energy, $E$, of $N$ non-interacting particles with open or periodic boundary conditions, one obtains\cite{wang2020universal}

 where $\epsilon$ is the bulk energy per spin, $b$ is the boundary energy, $c$ is the central charge of the corresponding CFT, $v$ is the effective velocity, $m$ is the spectral gap (the critical CFT behavior sets in in the $m=0$ limit), $\zeta$ is a model-dependent function of the localization length $\xi$, $h$ is the external time-reversal symmetry breaking field (can be the magnetic field), and $g(x)$ is a model-independent universal function.
 The parameter $\theta$ depends on the boundary conditions: $\theta=\frac{\pi}{24}$ for the system with open boundary conditions, and $\theta = \frac{\pi}{6}$ for the system with periodic boundary conditions.